Fellowships Community events for Fall 2020:

 Who are the fellowships advisors I have to meet with to be FIP-eligible?

-- Fellowships advisors include the Grad Success Office, Linda Hand (Nursing - only nursing students), Amy Charles (Chemistry -- only students specifically in the Chemistry department), or Karen Wachsmuth (International Programs).
+- The FIP homepage lists many options for fellowships advisors for students in: Chemistry, Social Sciences, Nursing, Neurology, IIHR Hydroscience and Engineering, and the Carver College of Medicine (CCOM); the Grad Success Office can work with graduate students in any discipline.
 If you are working with another fellowships advisor in your department who fills a similar role, please have them contact us at firstname.lastname@example.org in advance to ensure coordination with the Fellowship Incentive Program.